uniglot/uniglot/README.md

 ## uniglot

-A polyglot-wannabe programmer based in Seoul, Korea
+A polyglot-wannabe cloud engineer based in Seoul, Korea.
+I'm going to working at AWS starting from July 26, 2021!

 ### Skills